Does a heat gun blow air

 4. Keeping the heat gun away from children and pets.

-See also Is a heat gun supposed to smoke
+See also How to use a heat gun for crafts

 In conclusion, a heat gun does blow air, and this feature is an essential aspect of its functionality.
 The ability to combine heat and airflow makes it a versatile tool for various applications such as paint removal, drying, and shaping materials.